Knowledge-Graph-Driven Data Synthesis for Low-Resource Software Development: A HarmonyOS Case Study: Evaluation

 \textbf{Investigating the Distribution of Different Types of API Data.} To explore the relationship between multi-API and single-API data, we first approach it from a feature-based perspective.
 By embedding the questions and code in each sample, we obtain high-dimensional representations for both single-API and multi-API data.
 Principal Component Analysis (PCA) is then applied to reduce the dimensionality, resulting in the visualization shown in Figure~\ref{fig:multi_single_API}.

 \parabf{Results.} Table~\ref{tab:data_type} shows that removing multi-API data reduces the pass@1 score from 25.00\% to 10.19\%, indicating a substantial performance drop.
-This highlights the critical role of multi-API data in fine-tuning, which is further illustrated by the qualitative results below.
+This highlights the critical role of multi-API data in fine-tuning.
+Interestingly, when single-API data is removed, the performance decreases to 9.26\%, which is even lower than the 10.19\% observed when multi-API data is excluded.
+This underscores the fundamental importance of single-API data, which is further illustrated by the qualitative results below.
 In the figure~\ref{fig:multi_single_API}, darker regions indicate areas where features are densely concentrated, while lighter regions correspond to sparser distributions.
-From the overlapping plots, it can be observed that multi-API data complements regions underrepresented by single-API data, as areas not covered by red are covered by blue.These observations provide qualitative evidence that multi-API data helps to fill the gaps left by single-API data
+From the overlapping plots, it can be observed that multi-API data complements regions underrepresented by single-API data, as areas not covered by red are covered by blue.
+These observations provide qualitative evidence that multi-API data helps to fill the gaps left by single-API data

-\finding{Multi-API data can, to some extent, compensate for the knowledge deficiencies inherent in single-API data}
+\finding{Multi-API data can, to some extent, compensate for the knowledge deficiencies inherent in single-API data.}